fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

     :width: 720px
     :alt: Qwen2.5-0.5B QCFS SGLang offline-generation throughput

-    SGLang offline-generation throughput-memory Pareto frontiers; frontier points show the three-run median and full range.
+    SGLang offline-generation throughput-memory Pareto frontiers; frontier points show the three- or seven-run median and full range.

-At their largest three-run points, TP1, DP2, DP4, TP2, PP2, PP4, and DP2 x TP2
+The best TP1, DP2, DP4, TP2, PP2, PP4, and DP2 x TP2 frontier points reach
-reach 11147.3, 16416.8, 25079.8, 8610.3, 10397.6, 8345.6, and 13549.1
+15758.7, 18636.8, 25743.8, 9097.7, 12733.8, 9885.6, and 14355.1 generated
-generated tokens/s.
-Their respective global G values are 65536, 98304, 131072,
+tokens/s at G=2048, 16384, 32768, 8192, 1024, 2048, and 32768.
+None should be
-49152, 65536, 49152, and 65536; none should be misread as per-GPU batch.
+misread as per-GPU batch.
+The seven-run TP1, PP2, and PP4 fine grids continue to G=3072, 12288, and 8192 without improving median throughput.
+Their plotted endpoints are therefore measured plateau frontiers rather than prematurely terminated rising segments.
 SGLang caps in-flight
 tokens and queues excess requests, so user request batch has no traditional OOM point; the complete boundary is a throughput plateau rather than a manufactured OOM.
-TP1 remains fastest at small and medium request batches while this 0.5B model fits on one GPU; with a sufficiently large queue, pure DP2 and DP4 reach 1.27x and 1.71x TP1's best throughput.
-PP2 nearly matches TP1, while PP4 remains below it because PP disables the overlap schedule and stage traffic crosses PCIe.
+TP1 remains fastest at small and medium request batches while this 0.5B model fits on one GPU; with a sufficiently large queue, pure DP2 and DP4 reach 1.18x and 1.63x TP1's best throughput.
+PP2 and PP4 remain below TP1 because PP disables the overlap schedule and stage traffic crosses PCIe.

 .. list-table:: SGLang capacity tail (largest completion → first independent timeout)
     :header-rows: 1